I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlgetperstreamcontextpointer.md

 <p>The <b>FsRtlGetPerStreamContextPointer</b> macro returns a pointer to the file system's stream context for the file stream represented by the given file object. </p>

 ## -remarks
 <p>File system filter drivers can use the <b>FsRtlGetPerStreamContextPointer</b> macro to obtain a stream context pointer for the file stream that is represented by a given file object.
 A stream context pointer is a pointer to the file system's stream context for the file stream.
-This pointer can be passed as a parameter to <a href="https://msdn.microsoft.com/library/windows/hardware/ff546194">FsRtlInsertPerStreamContext</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff546945">FsRtlLookupPerStreamContext</a>, and <a href="https://msdn.microsoft.com/library/windows/hardware/ff547238">FsRtlRemovePerStreamContext</a>. </p>

-<p>The stream context pointer points to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff547334">FSRTL_ADVANCED_FCB_HEADER</a> structure that uniquely identifies the file stream to the file system.
-This structure is usually embedded in a stream context object, such as a file control block (FCB) or stream control block (SCB).
-When the file stream is opened, the file system stores a pointer to the FCB or SCB in the file object's <b>FsContext</b> member. </p>

-<p>For more information, see <a href="ifsk.tracking_per_stream_context_in_a_legacy_file_system_filter_driver">Tracking Per-Stream Context in a Legacy File System Filter Driver</a>. </p>

-<p>File system filter drivers can use the <b>FsRtlGetPerStreamContextPointer</b> macro to obtain a stream context pointer for the file stream that is represented by a given file object.
-A stream context pointer is a pointer to the file system's stream context for the file stream.
-This pointer can be passed as a parameter to <a href="https://msdn.microsoft.com/library/windows/hardware/ff546194">FsRtlInsertPerStreamContext</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff546945">FsRtlLookupPerStreamContext</a>, and <a href="https://msdn.microsoft.com/library/windows/hardware/ff547238">FsRtlRemovePerStreamContext</a>. </p>
+This pointer can be passed as a parameter to <a href="..\ntifs\nf-ntifs-fsrtlinsertperstreamcontext.md">FsRtlInsertPerStreamContext</a>, <a href="..\ntifs\nf-ntifs-fsrtllookupperstreamcontext.md">FsRtlLookupPerStreamContext</a>, and <a href="..\ntifs\nf-ntifs-fsrtlremoveperstreamcontext.md">FsRtlRemovePerStreamContext</a>. </p>

-<p>The stream context pointer points to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff547334">FSRTL_ADVANCED_FCB_HEADER</a> structure that uniquely identifies the file stream to the file system.
+<p>The stream context pointer points to a <a href="..\ntifs\ns-ntifs--fsrtl-advanced-fcb-header.md">FSRTL_ADVANCED_FCB_HEADER</a> structure that uniquely identifies the file stream to the file system.
 This structure is usually embedded in a stream context object, such as a file control block (FCB) or stream control block (SCB).
 When the file stream is opened, the file system stores a pointer to the FCB or SCB in the file object's <b>FsContext</b> member. </p>

 <p>For more information, see <a href="ifsk.tracking_per_stream_context_in_a_legacy_file_system_filter_driver">Tracking Per-Stream Context in a Legacy File System Filter Driver</a>. </p>